lpistacchia/NEWPAT/CPI_from_cffDNA/README.md

 ## Installation

 No installation is required.
-Clone this repository and move into the module directory:
+Just download the repository and move into the directory:

 ```bash
 git clone https://github.com/lpistacchia/NEWPAT.git